-When you’re looking for a creamy, nutritious, and deliciously exotic West African soup, our Peanut Soup with sweet potatoes and spinach will impress your guests and satisfy your hunger for hours.
+Fall in love with our creamy, nutritious, and deliciously exotic West African soup, our Peanut Soup with sweet potatoes and spinach will impress your guests and satisfy your hunger for hours.
 A super delicious way to get part of your daily vegetable intake.

 Tips on How to Make a Delicious Peanut Soup

-This hearty peanut soup begins with a base of sautéed onions, garlic ginger and tomatoes, and a sprinkling of dried red chili peppers.
+This hearty peanut soup begins with a base of sautéed onions, garlic ginger, and tomatoes, and a sprinkling of dried red chili peppers.
 The inspiration for this soup comes from the perfect combination of flavors that are the foundation of West African’s celebrated cuisine.
-The soup becomes a silky stew with the addition of a generous swirl of peanut butter and a delicious blend of sweet potatoes and spinach.
+The soup becomes a silky African peanut stew with the addition of a generous swirl of peanut butter and a delicious blend of sweet potatoes and spinach.

-Swap things around and customize it to your liking
+Swap things around and customize it to your liking.

 Some interesting facts about peanuts